But sometimes we use a mechanical device like a whistle, or a clicker, to send a signal to our puppy or dog.

 Whilst silent dog whistles are available, I don’t recommend using them in training as you are unable to hear what your dog is hearing and therefore can’t judge whether your signal is consistant or in fact working at all.

-By a long margin my favourite dog whistles are the Acme whistles.
+By a long margin my favorite dog whistles are the Acme whistles.

 Firstly, they are made in set pitches.